aliang8/final_project_498/README.md

 2. To predict on test data:
 - Run SSD mxnet and generate 2D features on the test dataset.
-- Save features in text file called `data/ssd_features.txt`
+- Save features in text file called `data/ssd_features.txt` (this has already been done)
 - Run `python3 predict_local_net.py` to produce `preds/pred_localization.csv`